HEUER Chronosplit Modules and Repairs

 Fully functional Calibre 102 modules are very rare as the majority have failed during their 40+ year lifespan, this has given the watch the rather unflattering name "Chronosplut" amongst enthusiasts and collectors.

 Module failure occurs as a indirect result of very poor internal design.
 The design relies on bare exposed integrated circuits connected to the substrate of the PCB with very fine and delicate wires.
 As a result, the exposed wire bonds and ICs have very little protection from external influences such as leaking battery acid, stray fingers and foreign objects that can cause short circuits.

 The age of the module also plays a significant part in its demise, as Heuer used conductive epoxy to adhere the ICs to the substrate.
 I have seen many instances where the very old epoxy glue fails causing IC lift or complete shear, this can be exacerbated by mechanical shock.

-To add to the problems the old first generation LCD displays have a tendency to completely fail or "bleed".
+To add to the problems the old first-generation LCD displays tend to completely fail or "bleed".
 Dead displays typically in most cases will go completely black or show black streaks when they fail.
 I however have developed Rawsar replacement LCD displays which are a direct drop-in replacement for the original.

 The pictures below depict typical Calibre 100 Chronosplit module failure scenarios including battery corrosion, short circuits, wire-bond damage & IC lift due to silver epoxy failure.